Omkar211202/Omkar211202.github.io/content/TheTechie/AI Agents.md

 ## RAG Implementation

 Retrieval Augmented Generation is the full form of RAG.
-This technique was used to combine LLM's and help them to cross the time constraint they face, by giving them access to external sources.
+This technique is used to combine LLM's and help them to cross the time constraint they face, by giving them access to external sources, that are static in nature.

 - This can be done for data, that is static in nature, generally data from newspapers, textbooks, reports etc. may be given to the model using the RAG implementation.